 Students must earn a C or better in all courses for their combined major and maintain a 2.0 major GPA.
 Courses graded Pass/Fail cannot be counted toward the major.

 The GPH tracks with Anthropology, History, and Sociology all satisfy the College Core Curriculum requirement in Societies and the Social Sciences.
-However, the two GPH concentrations in science do not satisfy this requirement.
-None of the UGPH-GU courses can exempt students from any part of the Core's Foundations of Contemporary Culture.
+However, the two GPH concentrations in Science do not satisfy the Core's science requirement.
+No UGPH-GU course can exempt students from any Core requirement.

 Transfer Student Policies Applying to the Combined Global Public Health Majors

 Transfer students to CAS must complete at least half of their entire combined GPH major at NYU, with at least half of the CAS coursework required for the major completed at NYU.
 In addition, GPH stipulates that transfer credit cannot be used for more than one of the six core GPH requirements (the other five must always be completed at NYU).
-The internship course (UGPH-GU 60) can never be satisfied with transfer credit.
+UGPH-GU 60 Undergraduate Experiential Learning in Global Public Health can never be satisfied with transfer credit.

 Applicants to schools of the health professions who are pursuing one of the science GPH majors must complete at least five of the required prehealth science courses at NYU in order to be eligible for a committee interview and letter from the CAS Preprofessional Advising Center.